Even Flow: Origin and recording

 "Even Flow" features lyrics written by vocalist Eddie Vedder and music written by guitarist Stone Gossard.
 Bassist Jeff Ament said, "I knew it was a great song all along, and I felt that it was the best song that we got the worst take of on the first record.
 There were a hundred takes on that song, and we just never nailed it."
 Drummer Dave Krusen said, "I was pretty green back then and 'Even Flow' suffered from too much fluctuation."
 He added that "it was really tough for me.
 I don't know why.
 Not sure why we didn't use that one from the demo as well, but I know it felt better."
 Guitarist Mike McCready stated, "We did 'Even Flow' about 50, 70 times.
 I swear to God it was a nightmare.
 We played that thing over and over until we hated each other.
 I still don't think Stone is satisfied with how it came out."
+McCready also expressed his displeasure with his guitar solo on the song: “I’ve always wanted to do a better “Even Flow” solo than the one that’s on (the song).
+I shouldn’t say that, because I think some people like it the way it is… when we’re playing it live I always want to do it better.”

 An alternate version of the song was recorded with drummer Dave Abbruzzese in 1992 while the band was recording songs for the soundtrack for the 1992 film, Singles.
 This version was used for the music video, and was used in single releases in the United Kingdom.
 This version is on Pearl Jam's 2004 greatest hits album, rearviewmirror (Greatest Hits 1991–2003).